Welcome to WA Sandalwood Nuts

 Historic records suggest Indigenous Australians have used the wood as a native food, medicine, healing balm and in smoke cleansing ceremonies.
 There is no part of a WA Sandalwood tree which cannot be used which makes it highly desireable.

 WA Sandalwood Nuts embraces the versatility of this historic food source, bringing you traditionally prepared products as well as making use of the nuts in modern cooking.
-WA Sandalwood Nuts are also a great local ingredient for inclusion in vegetarian, vegan or raw food meals.
+WA Sandalwood Nuts are also a great local ingredient for inclusion in vegetarian, vegan, paleo or raw food meals.